Idle0x/Drosera-Unique-Trap/TECHNICAL-GUIDE.md

 **Why this is good:**
 - Monitors multiple conditions (multivector)
 - Has meaningful thresholds
+- Uses flexible triggering (ANY 2 of 3)
-- Returns false unless both conditions met
+- Returns false unless threshold reached
-- Detects potential price manipulation
+- Detects potential price manipulation even if volume data fails

 #### What to Avoid